jhillgithub/svelteviews/README.md

 ## Code Walkthrough

-This repos includes guide code tours that can be viewed with the [CodeTours Extension](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.codetour)
+This repo includes guide code tours that can be viewed with the [CodeTours Extension](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.codetour)

 ## Credits